SquadcastHub/sq-squadcast-migrator/docs/guide/README.md

-# Squadcast Migrator Implementation Guides
+# SolarWinds Incident Response Migrator Implementation Guides

-Welcome to the Squadcast Migrator implementation guides.
-These guides provide comprehensive documentation for solution engineers implementing migrations from various alert management systems to Squadcast.
+Welcome to the SolarWinds Incident Response Migrator implementation guides.
+These guides provide comprehensive documentation for solution engineers implementing migrations from various alert management systems to SolarWinds Incident Response.

 ## Getting Started

-The Squadcast Migrator consists of two main components:
+The SolarWinds Incident Response Migrator consists of two main components:

 1. Source API Clients - Handle communication with source platforms (e.g., OpsGenie)
-2. Transformers - Convert source data into Squadcast Terraform configurations
+2. Transformers - Convert source data into SolarWinds Incident Response Terraform configurations

 To implement a new migration source, you'll typically:

 1. Create a client to interact with the source API
-2. Implement a transformer to convert source data to Squadcast format
+2. Implement a transformer to convert source data to SolarWinds Incident Response format
 3. Test the migration with sample data

 ## Architecture Overview